 This is an action alleging legal malpractice.
-Plaintiff alleges that because of defendant's negligence, fraud and breach of fiduciary duty during the settlement of a case, plaintiff's legal interests in claims brought by his now deceased wife lost settlement value.
+Plaintiffs allege that because of defendant's negligence, fraud and breach of fiduciary duty during the settlement of a case, plaintiffs' legal interests lost settlement value.
 The claims which were settled asserted that two major drug companies failed to take measures to prevent chemotherapy drugs from being diluted by a pharmacist.
 Hundreds of cases were brought by other plaintiffs with similar claims and were settled according to a "Global Settlement Agreement."